What do you need to do to sell your wedding dress?

 Please be vigilant with your personal details and especially your bank details.
-Do not give either to potential buyers.
+Do not give it to potential buyers as well.

-Beware of suspect enquiries.
-Establish a relationship with an interested buyer and offer to meet them face to face, a genuine buyer should agree to meet and want to see the dress in person.
+Beware of suspect inquiries.
+Establish a relationship with an interested buyer and offer to meet them face to face.
+A genuine buyer should agree to meet and want to see the wedding dress in person.
 Beware if they are reluctant to do this or ask you to post on the dress.

 Only accept cash, and use a counterfeit pen if you have one.
 Only accept payment by cheque if you can hold onto your dress until the cheque clears.
 Payment should be for the exact amount you and the buyer agreed on.

 Common signs of a suspect buyer to be aware of:

 - If the buyer seems odd in any way or out of the ordinary.

 - Male buyer, buying for his daughter, fiancée etc. This is not normal practice.

 - A buyer offering to pay more than the asking price.
 This scam involves the buyer giving you a cheque for more than the asking price and asking you to give them the difference as cashback.

 - Ignore all e-mails from these types of buyers and forward e-mails to us at email@example.com

 - Use common sense.
 If something sounds too good to be true it probably is!